Skip to main content

 Our Mission

-See the newest school completed - MONGOYO PRIMARY SCHOOL in Gallery of Schools protected by Donors like you.
+See the newest school completed - Mulabana Primary School in Gallery of Schools protected by Donors like you.

 ACLENet's Impact